Willy Adames Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in the league.

-- The Dodgers have a 4.28 team ERA that ranks 17th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.26).

-- The Dodgers surrender the eighth-fewest home runs in baseball (133 total, 1.1 per game).
+- Dodgers pitchers combine to surrender 134 home runs (1.1 per game), the seventh-fewest in the league.

-- The lefty's most recent appearance was on Friday against the Colorado Rockies, when he tossed five innings, surrendering one earned run while giving up three hits.
+- The righty's most recent time out came on Saturday against the Colorado Rockies, when he tossed five innings, surrendering no earned runs while giving up four hits.

-- The 35-year-old has an ERA of 2.51, with 9.8 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.